 The Google Search app just got updated, so that means it's teardown time!
 I still rip into every interesting Google update, but I only write an article when I find something interesting.
 Things have been slim lately, I know, but today there's good news!
 I found stuff.

 Google Search is the hardest app teardown to do.
 You can never really be sure if what you've found is in the app or not, because everything is so predictive and context heavy.
+So I'll just aim for "new stuff that's not in the change log."
+If you find any of this in the actual app, let me know.
 Read More

 Look, no one likes flying.
 No one.
 With the possible exception of that guy who's racked up a billion airline miles and takes a round trip from JFK to Dubai just to get free cocktails.
 But since you've got to fly now and then, it's nice to have an aesthetically enjoyable way of keeping tabs on your flights and connections.
 Mobiata has a new, free version of the FlightTrack app, which is more than you can say for the dry sandwiches on your last non-stop Delta flight.
+And more than that, it's actually pretty awesome - this is easily the most visually appealing app of its kind on the Google Play Store.
 Read More

 If you're a frequent traveler, you have no doubt heard about SeatGuru.
 This is a wonderful service that helps you figure out which seat will be the best on your next flight.
 At long last SeatGuru has released an Android app so you can get this invaluable information on the go.

 SeatGuru allows you to pull up a seat map for any plane by entering the flight number or browsing based on your itinerary.
+The map is interactive, allowing you to tap on each block of seats to get the relevant details.
+Is there a power outlet?
 Read More

 American Airlines began rolling out Samsung Galaxy Tab 10.1 tablets to premium cabins today, giving premium passengers innumerable ways to pass time on long flights.
 The initial rollout sounds quite impressive, covering select transcontinental and other domestic flights, and offering 70 movies on top of the Tab's numerous other entertainment options.